peterhhchan/Notes-on-Acer-V15-Nitro-Black-VN7-592G-71ZL-/README.md

 The SSD drive failed as I was working, which I replaced with a INTEL® SSD 600P Series 512GB M.2 **($270 CAD, ~$200 USD)** The NVMe support on the new SSD was noticeably faster.

 This time, I decided to dual-boot plain old Ubuntu 16 alongside Windows 10.
+The installation this time was much easier.
+There were no problems with the graphics drivers, and I was able to use the Ubuntu installation option of installing alongside Windows successfully.
+I did however had to create a boot entry in the UEFI for Ubuntu.